Challenges of Adjusting for Inflation

 C. Impact on Depreciation and Amortization

-- Example: A logistics company revising depreciation schedules due to increased truck replacement costs.
+• Example: A logistics company revises truck depreciation schedules after inflation pushes up fleet replacement costs.

 2. Taxation and Regulatory Compliance Issues